Online, on-demand market research connecting you to the right healthcare stakeholders.

 Improved patient outcomes, fewer side effects, and an influx of new drug and treatment options were cited as potential benefits, as were higher reimbursement rates.
 Respondents agreed that the push for a personalized approach would ultimately benefit patients.
 At the same time, physicians had a number of concerns about the program, namely questioning if their patients would be able to afford the costs.

-Physicians noted the ethical issues surrounding the increased knowledge of such genetic data, and the possibility of insurance denials, genetic racism, or even the potential negative impact on patient job status if that information is not kept entirely secure.
+Physicians noted the ethical issues surrounding the increased knowledge of such genetic data, and the possibility of insurance denials, social prejudice, or even the potential negative impact on patient job status if that information is not kept entirely secure.
 Interestingly, physicians did not report the additional education on the part of the practitioner to be a significant drawback.
 Healthcare professionals appear willing to take the time to educate themselves on potentially advantageous changes to patient care.

 Other physicians offered a warning, as one family medicine practitioner from New York with 29 years in practice stated, “there is a danger of adding more regulation and bureaucracy to the practice of medicine”.
-This concern consistently represented by physicians today as they continue to struggle with increasing regulations and paperwork.
+This concern is consistently represented by physicians today as they continue to struggle with increasing regulations and paperwork.
 Our recent research indicates that insurance forms and other paperwork are the largest contributors to physician burnout, an issue over 56% of physicians report that they have personally faced.

 Are you an HCP with experience and insight on these and other issues?
 Join our Crowd and contribute to our research!

 We’d love to show you how physician answers are collected quickly, exceed traditional market research standards, and provide actionable insights.

 Our sales team is standing by to help you customize the right program for your business.